-Ramses II was a pharaoh of Egypt during Moses time.
+Ramses II was a pharaoh of Egypt during Moses’ time.
 Unlike other pharaohs, Rameses assumed supreme leadership on the battlefield, so whenever the Assyrians, Nubians, Libyans, or Hittites threatened the empire’s borders, he went to war at the head of his subjects.
-Ramses was the gmost significant Egyptian Pharaoh, in the height of 6.43 feet, in the length of their reign, 67 years, but especially in achievements.
-During his reign, the Egyptian empire peaked, incorporating Libya, Egypt, Sudan, Jordan, much of Saudi Arabia, Iraq, Syria, and much of modern-day Turkey.
+Ramses was the most significant Egyptian Pharaoh, in height of 6.43 feet, in the length of their reign, 67 years, but especially in achievements.
+During his reign, the Egyptian empire peaked, incorporating Libya, Egypt, Sudan, Jordan, much of Saudi Arabia, Iraq, Syria, and modern-day Turkey.

 Rameses was involved in the Battle of Kadesh, which ended in a truce with the two armies decimating each other.
 It is suspected that towards the end of Rameses’ reign, the treaty also played the role of an alliance, with the Pharaoh carrying three daughters and two granddaughters of King Muwattalish.

 |Spouse:||over 200 wives|

 |Life accomplishments:||he was a pharaoh in Ancient Egypt|

 |Death cause:||Drowned in the Red Sea|

 Biblical places from the times of Ramses II